 The School is well resourced to support pupils’ wellbeing and has continued to be well-placed to enable staff to act when it is required with a robust pastoral programme in place.
 The pupils are encouraged to talk to their Form Teachers and the Head of Pastoral Care when concerns arise, and staff are trained to help pupils cope with the anxiety they may feel when faced with the adversity of a pandemic and the restrictions that places on their lives.
-Each week, every Pre-Prep pupil has a 1-1 for reading, and Years 3-6 have 1-1 sessions with their form tutor’s, providing further opportunity to discuss any worries or problems that they may have, in confidence.
-With form time twice a day, the staff are continuously checking in and creating a safe space for the pupils to have fun and chat to their friends online.
-Additionally, the staff meet 3 times a week to ensure that the online learning provision in place is of optimum quality and that all pupils are continuing to relish life at Heatherton.
+During full lockdown and continuous remote learning, every Pre-Prep pupil had a 1-1 for reading, and Years 3-6 had 1-1 sessions with their form tutor’s, providing further opportunity to discuss any worries or problems that they may have, in confidence.
+With form time twice a day, the staff were continuously checking in and created a safe space for the pupils to have fun and chat to their friends online.
+Additionally, the staff met 3 times a week to ensure that the online learning provision that we had in place were of optimum quality and that all pupils continued to relish life at Heatherton.

 Heatherton is also able to make use of the specialist wellbeing team at Berkhamsted, consisting of the nurses, chaplaincy and counsellors, who are highly skilled and experienced at providing more specialised support in response to issues, including bereavement.
 The school and home, work in close partnership to give pupils and their families the confidence to seek support when it is required.